DLeifert1007/Project2/README.md

    - Assessed multicollinearity using Variance Inflation Factor (VIF).
 2. **Modeling:**
    - Trained a Gradient Boosting model due to its effectiveness with categorical data.
    - Addressed class imbalance using random undersampling.
+We decided to do undersampling because we realized our dataset is randomly generated, oversampling could amplify this artificiality, reducing the reliability and interpretability of our model's performance.
    - Performed hyperparameter tuning to optimize model performance.

 ### **Results**